notch8/ruby-1-9-or-bust/_posts/2009-03-14-first-post.markdown

 # How #

 I'm putting myself out there to be that guy.
 However I still need to eat and my wife would be kind of pissed if we lost our house.
 So I need your help too.
 My goal is to be able to work 20 hours a week for the next 2 months on converting gems over.
 To do that I would need to get 400 of you to donate &#36;30.
 I don't expect that to happen over night (it be cool though ;-)  So in order to get started I'm looking to raise &#36;3000, enough to work for 40 hours.
 Once that amount is raise the project will be officially on and I'll clear the time in my schedule to devote to it.
-My current plan is to start by going through the reported failures on [Is It Ruby 1.9](http://isitruby19.com/) and fixing them based on their popularity.
+Though my current plan is to start by going through the reported failures on [Is It Ruby 1.9](http://isitruby19.com/) and fixing them based on their popularity, I've put a poll at the bottom to let you tell me how I should do this.
 If after one month we haven't made that target I'll clear time to do work for as much as we did raise.
 As a good faith effort I will be converting or discontinuing all of the gems I maintain in the mean time.

 # Is This Really Nessisary #